The definitive guide to living and working in the Cayman Islands

 Overview of Residential Areas in Cayman Brac

-Cayman Brac is about 12 miles in length and just over a mile in width, just a bit larger than Little Cayman.
-The Island has more to offer in terms of natural scenery than the other two Islands and the bird watching is world class.
-There is a plethora of hidden caves and winding trails to explore, the atmosphere is tranquil and the people are friendly and welcoming.
-While most of the hotels and resorts are found on the south side of the Island, the majority of long-term residents live on the north shore.
-The Brac (a Gaelic word meaning 'bluff') has the highest elevations in the Cayman Islands.
+The friendly Brackers share their island with over 200 bird species and numerous iguanas.
+The dramatic scenery and rugged terrain boasts a plethora of hidden caves and winding trails to explore, the atmosphere is tranquil, crime is almost non-existent and the people are friendly and welcoming.
+It is also famous for its superb diving.
+While most of the hotels and resorts are found on the south side of the Island, the majority of long-term residents live on the north shore, of the West End.

 The Island’s gentle ascent eventually leads to the limestone cliffs which are its namesake.
-A lighthouse crowns the 150ft-tall seaside edge of the bluff, providing beautiful ocean views.
+A lighthouse crowns the 150ft tall seaside edge of the bluff, providing beautiful ocean views.
 The birds circling overhead may eventually lead you back inland to the ancient woodlands of the Brac Parrot Reserve.
 It is home to many endemic flora and fauna species of the Cayman Islands.

 Overview of Residential Areas in Little Cayman

 Heading up the road away from South Hole, the Island becomes more and more of a deserted paradise.
 South Hole Sound is at the border of the two areas, and the beautiful South Shore provides stunning views on the way to Point of Sand at the eastern end of the Island, where you can gaze across the water towards Cayman Brac.
 Heading back on the northern side you will pass by Crawl Bay and Jackson Point.
-Point of Sands is located at the very tip of Little Cayman and is probably one of the most beautiful beaches in the Caribbean.
+Point of Sand is located at the very tip of Little Cayman and is probably one of the most beautiful beaches in the Caribbean.
 The sea is crystal clear and incredibly inviting.
 Just don’t swim there after dusk - sharks also love this spot!